V3L0C1T13S/reflectcord/README.md

 # Reflectcord

-REST and Websocket compatability layer for Discord->Revolt
+REST and Websocket compatibility layer for Discord->Revolt

 ## Features